yacy/yacy_search_server/README.md

 YaCy has many built-in interfaces, and they are all based on HTTP/XML and HTTP/JSON.
 You can discover these interfaces if you notice the orange "API" icon in the upper right corner of some web pages in the YaCy web interface.
-Click it and you will see the XML/JSON version of the respective webpage.
+Click it, and you will see the XML/JSON version of the respective webpage.
 You can also use the shell script provided in the /bin subdirectory.
 The shell scripts also calls the YaCy web interface.
 By cloning some of those